AICAD Schools Offer The Highest Quality Art & Design Education.

 We also have International Affiliates which must meet the equivalent criteria in their home countries.

 PROGRAMS AND ACTIVITIES

 AICAD achieves its mission of strengthening and connecting its member schools through a variety of programs and activities, including:

 Deborah Obalil has over fifteen years experience as a leader in the national arts and culture industry, having led multiple highly acclaimed organizations and served as a well regarded management consultant to the field.
-She was appointed the Executive Director of AICAD in June 2012.
-As Executive Director she leads the organization in achieving its mission of strengthening and connecting its members schools, thus advancing art and design education.
+She was appointed the Executive Director of AICAD in June 2012 and as President of AICAD in fall 2015.
+As President & Executive Director she leads the organization in achieving its mission of strengthening and connecting its members schools, thus advancing art and design education.

 Prior to her appointment with AICAD, Deborah operated a successful boutique arts management consulting firm, Obalil & Associates, for four years.
 The firm provided consultation and facilitation in strategic planning, marketing research and planning, and board development for non-profit arts organizations, independent artists of all disciplines, and creative for-profit ventures.